 There are many reasons why you might be wondering how to clean a mattress.
 Removing spillages and stains is a big one, especially urine stains.
-Hey, life happens, and even the best mattress needs a helping hand staying fresh and clean.
+Hey, life happens, and even the top models by the best mattress online brands need a helping hand staying fresh and clean.

 A mattress is an expensive purchase too, and it’s supposed to last you a good several years or longer, so it pays to look after it.
 Better still, cleaning a mattress needn’t take ages, so there’s really no need to keep putting it off.